inferrinizzard/olympics-api/scripts/scraper/README.md

 #### Process

-Manual copy from PDF, identify parents for disciplines Repeat for paralympics and merge
+1. Manual copy from PDF, identify parents for disciplines

+   - Repeat for paralympics and merge

+2. Run `wikipedia/sports/getAllSportsPageNames.ts` to get list of pages from Wikipedia and manually match to json Template:Sports_at_the_Olympics Template:IPC-recognised_paralympic_sports Template:Sports_at_the_Youth_Olympic_Games

 #### Sources